sleconf/sleconf-www/2019/CFP.md

 #### Format

-Submissions have to use the [ACM SIGPLAN Conference Format "acmart"](http://sigplan.org/Resources/Author/#acmart-format); please make sure that you always use the latest [ACM SIGPLAN acmart LaTeX template](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-master.zip), and that the document class definition is `\documentclass[sigplan,screen]{acmart}`.
+Submissions have to use the [ACM SIGPLAN Conference Format "acmart"](http://sigplan.org/Resources/Author/#acmart-format); please make sure that you always use the latest [ACM SIGPLAN acmart LaTeX template](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-master.zip), and that the document class definition is `\documentclass[sigplan,anonymous,review]{acmart}`.
 Do not make any changes to this format!

 Using the Word template is strongly discouraged.